peeyushsrj/peeyushsrj.github.io/_posts/2021-02-28-having-life.md

 ### Expectations are shit!

 Awareness gone waste!
 This was just meant to protect us, not to become our master!
-But yeah, this is how mind's protection goes. e.g. If someone is disagreeing with you, you're mind is telling you either to shut this up or I am  right or I won't talk to this stupid or develop some kind of resistance.
+But yeah, this is how the mind's protection goes. e.g. If someone is disagreeing with you, you're mind is telling you either to shut this up or I am right or I won't talk to this stupid or develop some kind of resistance.

-> Untammed thinking is instant gratification.
-You're happing thinking it! then you're sad because of them not happening.
+> Untamed thinking is instant gratification.
+You're happening thinking it! then you're sad because of them not happening.

 I won't say it's bad.
-It's an amamzing follower, it doesn' everything.
+It's an amazing follower, it doesn' everything.
 And there lies the problem, where are you?